-Four of seven chapters in this anthology are by Dr. Phillip Zarrilli.
-His chapters focus on the combat arts of kalaripayattu and varma ati, and associated healing arts that encompass massage and herbal modalities.
-Dr. Sara Schneider shares her experience studying kalaripayattu in Kerala as an American single female in a foreign culture.
-Two more chapters broaden the coverage.
-Khilton Nongmaithem and Dainis Jirgensons present the martial art of Thang-Ta (“sword-spear”) as practiced in the northeastern state of Manipur.
+Four chapters in this Via Media anthology are by Dr. Phillip Zarrilli.
+His chapters focus on kalaripayattu and varma ati, and associated healing arts that encompass massage and herbal modalities.
+Dr. Sara Schneider shares her personal experience studying kalaripayattu.
+Khilton Nongmaithem and Dainis Jirgensons present Thang-Ta (“sword-spear”) as practiced in the state of Manipur.
 Music and dance are natural companions with martial traditions.
-By looking at these art forms, Dr. Bandana Mukhopadhyay’s chapter brings out some essential elements that accompany the culture of warfare in India.
+By looking at these art forms, Dr. Bandana Mukhopadhyay’s chapter in this Via Media book brings out some essential elements that accompany the culture of warfare in India.

 Martial and Healing Traditions of India

 6"x9" 178-page paperback, 148 illustrations

 - To Heal and/or Harm: The Vital Spots (Marmmam/Varman) in Two South Indian Martial Traditions, Part I: Focus on Kerala’s Kalarippayattu by Phillip Zarrilli, Ph.D.

 - To Heal and/or Harm: The Vital Spots (Marmmam/Varman) in Two South Indian Martial Traditions, Part II: Focus on the Tamil Art of Varma Ati by Phillip Zarrilli, Ph.D.

 - Actualizing Power(s) and Crafting a Self in Kalarippayattu: A South Indian Martial Art and the Yoga & Ayuvedic Paradigms by Phillip Zarrilli, Ph.D.